 Led by Division Captain Jeanette Kehoe, the mission of the Golden Fire Department Training Division is to prepare firefighters from-probation through retirement-to serve as safe, effective, and efficient team members who save lives and property.
-Fire & Life Safety Division Chief Stricker believes that a proactive educational approach to the fire code is the most effective way of preventing fires.
+Fire & Life Safety Division Chief Case believes that a proactive educational approach to the fire code is the most effective way of preventing fires.
 Along with the annual fire safety inspections, the Fire & Life Safety Division is responsible for plan reviews of all commercial buildings and fire pre-plans.
 The fire pre-plans are designed to assist firefighters during an emergency with critical information about each structure.
-All divisions within the Golden Fire Department work together to create a safe environment for those who live, work and visit the city of Golden.
+All divisions within the Golden Fire Department work together to create a safe environment for those who live, work and visit the City of Golden.